-- 1. The individual originates a patient transport in a home state and transports the patient to a remote state; - 2.
-The individual originates in the home state and enters a remote state to pick up a patient and provide care and transport of the patient to the home state; - 3.
-The individual enters a remote state to provide patient care or transport within that remote state; - 4.
-The individual enters a remote state to pick up a patient and provide care and transport to a third member state; - 5.
-Other conditions as determined by rules promulgated by the commission.
+1. The individual originates a patient transport in a home state and transports the patient to a remote state;

+2. The individual originates in the home state and enters a remote state to pick up a patient and provide care and transport of the patient to the home state;

+3. The individual enters a remote state to provide patient care or transport within that remote state;

+4. The individual enters a remote state to pick up a patient and provide care and transport to a third member state; or

+5. Other conditions as determined by rules promulgated by the commission.

-ARTICLE 6.
+SECTION 6.
 RELATIONSHIP TO EMERGENCY MANAGEMENT ASSISTANCE COMPACT

-Upon a member state's governor's declaration of a state of emergency or disaster that activates the Emergency Management Assistance Compact, all relevant terms and provisions of the compact shall apply and to the extent any terms or provisions of the EMS Personnel Licensure Interstate Compact conflict with the Emergency Management Assistance Compact, the terms of the Emergency Management Assistance Compact shall prevail with respect to any individual practicing in the remote state in response to such declaration.
+Upon a member state's governor's declaration of a state of emergency or disaster that activates the Emergency Management Assistance Compact (EMAC), all relevant terms and provisions of EMAC shall apply, and to the extent any terms or provisions of this compact conflict with EMAC, the terms of EMAC shall prevail with respect to any individual practicing in the remote state in response to such declaration.

-ARTICLE 7.
+SECTION 7.
 VETERANS, SERVICE MEMBERS SEPARATING FROM ACTIVE DUTY MILITARY, AND THEIR SPOUSES

-- A. Member states shall consider a veteran, an active military service member, and a member of the National Guard and Reserves separating from an active duty tour, and a spouse thereof, who holds a current valid and unrestricted National Registry of Emergency Medical Technicians certification at or above the level of the state license being sought as satisfying the minimum training and examination requirements for such licensure. - B. Member states shall expedite the processing of licensure applications submitted by veterans, active military service members, and members of the National Guard and Reserves separating from an active duty tour and their spouses. - C. All individuals functioning with a privilege to practice under this Article remain subject to the adverse actions provisions of Article 8 of the EMS Personnel Licensure Interstate Compact.
+A. Member states shall consider a veteran, active military service member, and member of the National Guard and Reserves separating from an active duty tour, and a spouse of the veteran or member, who holds a current, valid, and unrestricted NREMT certification at or above the level of the state license being sought, as satisfying the minimum training and examination requirements for licensure.

+B. Member states shall expedite the processing of licensure applications submitted by veterans, active military service members, and members of the National Guard and Reserves separating from an active duty tour, and their spouses.

+C. All individuals functioning with a privilege to practice under this Section remain subject to the adverse actions provisions of Section 8 of this compact.

-ARTICLE 8.
+SECTION 8.
 ADVERSE ACTIONS